spnda/fastgltf/README.md

 | Matrix accessor utilities        |  🟡³  |    ❌     |    ✔️    |
 | Transform matrices decomposition |   ❌   |    ❌     |    ✔️    |

-¹ tinygltf does provide the JSON structure for extension data, but leaves the serialization for you to do.
+¹ tinygltf does provide the JSON structure for extension data, but leaves the deserialization for you to do.
 ² fastgltf allows the user to allocate memory for buffers and images.
 It does not provide any mechanism for controlling all the heap allocations the library performs.
 ³ cgltf supports sparse accessors and matrix data only with some accessor functions, but not all.